gfiorav/carto_loves_mac/README.md

 cp config/environments/development.js.example config/environments/development.js
 ```

-One last step: let's point this app to listen in `0.0.0.0`, which is needed since CARTO will run locally and need all it's parts to listen to internal requests (you might be thinking `127.0.0.1`, but that would listen to local are network but not same-machine comms).
+One last step: let's point this app to listen in `0.0.0.0`, which is needed since CARTO will run locally and need all it's parts to listen to internal requests (you might be thinking `127.0.0.1`, but that would listen to local on a network but not same-machine comms).

 Open `config/environments/development.js` in your favorite editor, find the line that reads `module.exports.node_host = '127.0.0.1';` and make sure you change it to `module.exports.node_host = '0.0.0.0';`.
 Save and let's try to start it up: